-How to Use the Week Dominator
+How to Use The Weekly

 The Week Planning Part